leenperjasknegt/NX-Witness-License-Fetch/README.md

 Python script to get all the license codes from all the systems managed under a NX Cloud account.

 Change the login and password.
-The login must be the administrator cloud user.
+The login must be the administrator cloud email user.

 Run the python script:
 ```